 Car insurance isn’t a one-and-done deal.
 It’s an ever-changing, dynamic negotiation between the insurance provider and all the factors that make up your driver profile.
 Between the features of the car you drive and the personal information that could affect your car insurance premiums, no one car insurance policy will resemble another.
 And hundreds or even thousands of dollars could make up the difference.

-Shopping around for car insurance is easy with Insurify.
-In just 2 minutes, you can find and compare car insurance quotes from up to 10+ companies.
-Buying a new insurance policy?
-The purchase can be done 100% online if you want, and in only 5 minutes.
+Enter Insurify.
+In just two minutes, you can find and compare car insurance quotes from up to 10+ companies.
+Buying a new car insurance policy?
+The purchase can be made 100% online if you want, and in as little as five minutes.

 Insurify’s easy-to-use application allows you to quickly and easily compare quotes.
-Insurify will rank your quotes by price, highlighting the cheapest options that fit your needs and driver profile.
-Who knows, maybe you’ll unlock a rate that’s even cheaper than the estimate you found on the Car Insurance Calculator.
+Insurify will rank each company by price, highlighting the cheapest car insurance quotes options that still fit your needs and driver profile.
+Who knows, maybe you’ll unlock a rate that’s even cheaper than the car insurance estimate you found on the Coverage Calculator.

-With both the auto insurance calculator and Insurify’s intuitive comparison shopping platform, it’s now easier than ever to compare and decide between your auto insurance options, and determine just how much coverage you need.
+With both Insurify’s Coverage Calculator and its intuitive comparison shopping platform, it’s easier than ever to compare and decide between your options and determine just how much auto insurance coverage you need.